 Typically, upper managers in police departments may have anywhere from 15 to 25 years of experience.

 Hail to the Chief

+Making chief requires an extensive resume and education.
 Often, you'll need 20 years or more experience before you would be considered, including several years in management and upper management positions.